-- Bake the Pane di Pasqua: once the Pane di Pasqua has risen and the oven is preheated, mix together the tablespoon of melted vegan butter and maple syrup for the bread wash.
+- Bake the Pane di Pasqua: once the Pane di Pasqua has risen and the oven is preheated, make the vegan egg wash (see notes section).
 Use a pastry brush to lightly brush the mixture over the tops of the braids.
 You can lightly coat them with vegan sprinkles if you’d like.
 Place the Pane di Pasqua into the oven to bake for 18-20 minutes.
 The tops should be lightly golden and slightly crusted and hard, but not over baked.

 - Storage: store any leftover pane di Pasqua in an airtight container or baggy.
 They will last at room temperature for 1-2 days, in the fridge for 4-5 days, or in the freezer for up to 3 months.

 Vegan egg wash: 1 tbsp maple syrup + 1 tbsp soy milk, mixed together